Jonas Gahr Støre: Ukraine

 At a press conference on 20 October, accompanied by justice minister Emilie Enger Mehl and defence minister Bjørn Arild Gram, Støre warned that the war in Ukraine was reaching a new and dangerous phase.
 He also warned that the security situation in Europe had become more tense in the wake of the Nord Stream pipeline sabotage.

+In early May 2023, he attended a summit in Helsinki, Finland, with Ukrainian President Volodymyr Zelenskyy and other Nordic leaders.

+In February 2024, Støre announced that his government would provide 75 million NOK in support for Ukraine and stated that Norway would continue to support the country.

+Støre was one of the participants at the European-led Ukraine peace summit in March 2025.
+Despite the American absence at the summit, he argued that the United States should take part in any peace negotiations and that they would be the guarantor for security as a foundation for a peace settlement in the war in Ukraine.